liamrlawrence/crayons.nvim/README.md

 ### Adding New Themes
 You can add new themes or modify existing ones by including them in the `themes` table during setup.
 Each theme has several variants (standard, light, dark, darkest).

+Themes are set in order 1 through (1)0 across the keyboard, 11+ will be ignored.

 ```lua
 require("crayons").setup({
     themes = {